-You will see us clearing with machines as well as hand clearing.
+You will see us clearing with machines, as well as hand clearing.
 Mechanical clearing is done by a Kershaw brush mower, BobCat forestry mower and a Sky Trim.
-The mowers cut and mulch the brush and the Sky Trim, which has a 75-foot boom with a rotating saw blade, cuts tree branches growing towards the power lines.
-Care should be taken to stay well away from the machines as they can throw pieces of wood or other debris that could cause injury.
+The mowers cut and mulch the brush.
+The Sky Trim, which has a 75-foot boom with a rotating saw blade, cuts tree branches growing towards the power lines.
+Care should be taken to stay well away from the machines (300 feet is the recommendation) as they can throw pieces of wood or other debris that could cause injury.

-Our hand crews clear where the Kershaw mower can't go due to restrictive terrain, lawns, or close proximity to buildings.
-They cut and stack brush along the side of the right of way, trim tree branches that the Kershaw Sky Trim can not get and remove danger trees system wide.
+Our hand crews clear where the Kershaw mower can't go, due to restrictive terrain, lawns or close proximity to buildings.
+They cut and stack brush along the side of the right of way, trim tree branches that the Kershaw Sky Trim cannot reach and remove danger trees system-wide.

 Will you clear around my electrical service drop?

-Golden Valley Electric may evaluate danger trees threatening a service drop but we are not obligated to cut them.
-If you have trees you wish to remove that do not classify as danger trees, GVEA recommends hiring a contractor.
+Golden Valley Electric may evaluate danger trees threatening a service drop, but we are not obligated to cut them.
+If you have trees you wish to remove that are not classified as danger trees, GVEA recommends hiring a contractor.